 6. Use an Air Purifier

-There are times where it may be difficult to identify the source of your home’s poor indoor air quality.
-There may also be times where you have uncovered the source but aren’t willing to part with it, as is often the case with a furry pet.
+There are times when it may be difficult to identify the source of your home’s poor indoor air quality.
+There may also be times when you have uncovered the source but aren’t willing to part with it, as is often the case with a furry pet.